Lesotho PM to be charged with murder of estranged wife: police - France 24

 Lesotho Prime Minister Thomas Thabane is expected on Friday to be charged with the murder of his estranged wife, who was gunned down two days before his inauguration in 2017, police said Thursday.

+The news came as Thabane announced he would step down on July 31, following pressure from his party to quit over he scandal.

-"It has been agreed with his lawyer that he will appear (in court) and he will be formally charged with... murder," Deputy Police Commissioner Paseka Mokete told AFP.
+"It has been agreed with his lawyer that he will appear (in court) and he will be formally charged with... murder," Deputy Police Commissioner Paseka Mokete told AFP of the case that has also drawn in the prime minister’s current wife.

-Lilopelo Thabane, who was 58, was killed by unknown assailants on the outskirts of the capital Maseru in June 2017, two days before the premier, now aged 80, took office.
+Lilopelo Thabane, 58, was killed in June 2017 by unknown assailants on the outskirts of the capital Maseru, two days before the premier, now aged 80, took office.

 The couple had been embroiled in bitter divorce proceedings when Lipolelo was murdered in front of her home in the capital Maseru.